getBoolean/flutter_boolean_template/README.md

 # flutter_boolean_template

 A new Flutter template project by @getBoolean that acts as a starting point for new Flutter projects.
+This project is very opinionated and is meant to make it easier to start a new project with essential features already setup.

 ## Goals